Skip to main content

 • On each of the long sides of the island, five enormous granite pillars stand.
 They support architraves on which the ceiling slabs would rest, if there was a ceiling.

-Large transverse hall (20) of the Osireion
+Large transverse hall (Plan No. 20) of the Osireion

 • The humpback roof has a wonderful light relief engraving of astronomical representations: Nut, the goddess of Heaven, the path of the sun, the star rises.